nhielost/obs-midi-mg/README.md

 The coming updates will hopefully introduce these new features:

 - A transfer bindings between devices feature (for when a device has disconnected or is unavailable)
-- More actions involving external features such as Scene Collections, Themes, and other settings (planned for 1.3.0)
 - MIDI Output device support - send a message when an event in OBS Studio occurs (well underway!)

 ## Feedback